Monthly Archives: August 2019

 All in all, a good day was had by everyone.
 Brunching in Yountville with my family has always lifted my mood and filled my heart.
 I’m lucky to share these experiences with my loved ones and glad we live fairly close.
 I guess I will have to share more about my Italy trip on my next blog.

 When was your last brunch date?
 Have you participated in any Italian cooking classes?
-Please share in the comment section below and follow along by signing up to recieve my future blogs.
+Please share in the comment section below and follow along by signing up to receive my future blogs.

 Thank you for stopping by my blog.
 I hope I’ve inspired you in some way to step out and take a foodie trip.
 And here’s proof that I can make focaccia Pizza.